Namibnat/silica_c/README.md

 this, or even get very far.
 In recent years, most of my coding has been focused on things that help me with my own skills in my work, but I miss the pure joy of doing coding that has no real value in the job market, but that are purely for fun.

+In terms of abstraction, it is interesting to think about C as a high-level language, meaning it is the highest level of language where you can still reason clearly about the machine.

 ## The plan